 What is the FCC 22-88 Report and Order?

-The multi-carrier 911 outage in September 2020 shocked the industry and citizens alike, and displayed just how important it is to partner with a dependable 911 provider.
+Events like like the multi-carrier 911 outage in September 2020 shock the industry and citizens alike, and display just how important it is to partner with a dependable 911 provider.

 As a result of the 2020 outages, the FCC announced specific guidelines to improve emergency services infrastructure reliability.
 This is where the new FCC 22-88 Report and Order comes into play.